 ‘Royal Standard’ is a hybrid kniphofia that produces ornamentally impressive, drooping, tubular, bi-color flower spikes (upright terminal racemes to 6-10” long) in which at the peak of bloom the flowers in the top 1/3 of the spike are red and in the bottom 2/3 are gold (e.g., yellow flowers opening from red buds).
 Flower spikes are located atop naked flower spikes rising to 3-4’ tall.
 Narrow, grass-like (to 1” wide), medium green leaves form a basal clump to 24” tall and as wide.
 Flower spikes typically bloom, in succession, over a long early to mid-summer period (June-August), sometimes continuing to early fall.
 Bloom on each flower spike lasts about 18 days.
 Each flowering spike tapers at the base, thus somewhat resembling a torch or poker.

 No significant insect or disease problems.
-Watch for root rot in poorly drained soils.
+Root rot may occur in wet, poorly-drained soils.
 Thrips may appear in some areas.

 Outstanding vertical accent.
 Effective specimen.
 Small groups in a perennial border.